andreicos1/Supreme-Court-Transcripts/README.md

 In this analysis I will be looking at the transcripts and attempt to answer a few simple questions:

-  1) What are the most common used words ?
-  2) What are the most frequent words used by the justices ?
+  - What are the most frequently used words?
-  3) Are there any significant differences in word usage by party affiliation ?
+  - Are there any significant differences in word usage by party affiliation ?
-  4) Who are/were the most vocal justices in court ?
+  - Who are/were the most vocal justices in court ?